GoogleCloudPlatform/healthcare-data-harmonization/doc/getting_started.md

 }
 ```

-### Using `out` In a Function
+### Using `side` In a Function

-The `out` keyword may be used inside a function in order to send data to the
+The `side` keyword may be used inside a function in order to send data to the up
-root of the output.
+the stack (sequence of functions leading to this point).
 For example:

 ```
 package my_codelab